-Supporting literacy has long been a goal of The Junior League of Tampa, however the strategies for achieving this goal have changed with the community.
+Supporting literacy has long been a goal of The Junior League of Tampa, however, the strategies for achieving this goal have changed with the community.
 The MILO project is a perfect example of this.

 All these changes and pivots prepared the MILO team for the ultimate curveball; COVID-19.
-Suddenly, large scale community events were out of the question and children were at home with schools and libraries closed.
+Suddenly, large-scale community events were out of the question and children were at home with schools and libraries closed.
 Once again MILO was challenged to meet children and families where they are.

 “Our main focus is just getting books out into the community,” says MILO Chair Jenny Schroeder, who began leading the project in July.
-The MILO team has created two-pronged strategy focusing on the expansion of lending libraries and hosting small, safe community book giveaways.
+The MILO team has created a two-pronged strategy focusing on the expansion of lending libraries and hosting small, safe community book giveaways.
 The lending library program has seen the addition of two new partners; Tampa Family Health Centers and the University Area Community Development Corporation (UACDC).
 Together with our partners, MILO will be able to reach even more families.

-Literacy can transform a child’s life.
-And in a world of virtual learning and screen fatigue, access to physical books is more important than ever.
+Literacy can transform a child’s life and in a world of virtual learning and screen fatigue, access to physical books is more important than ever.
 MILO will continue to help children of Hillsborough County discover a love of reading, by meeting them where they are.
 MILO Chair, Jenny Schroeder sums it up this way, “Access to books can really change everything.”